StingyJack/VidyaRestart/README.md

 This will find your video card and effectively restart the driver by disabling and reenabling the device.

-You will need to download the MS cmdlets for device management and put them in the \DeviceManagement folder (or wherever and update the import statement). https://gallery.technet.microsoft.com/scriptcenter/Device-Management-7fad2388
+You will need to download the MS cmdlets for device management and put them in this folder folder (or wherever and update the import statement). https://gallery.technet.microsoft.com/scriptcenter/Device-Management-7fad2388